 10. Online Forum

 Online forums, like social media platforms, offer users a place to exchange their content with one another rather than necessarily providing content themselves.
 These websites, like historical forums, serve as gathering places for strangers to talk about common interests and exchange useful information like links.

 An organized navigational system is the first thing you should develop when building a forum.
 While some forums handle it themselves, others let users develop discussion boards.
 You want to make it as straight and simple as possible for users to find what they’re looking for, regardless of the situation.

 The debates should be moderated as your next task.
 Not everyone you meet online is friendly, so don’t be startled!
 To establish a safe environment where everyone may participate in the discussion, moderators analyze forum comments and delete offensive or unlawful remarks.
 While moderators occasionally offer their services for free, you might need to employ a specialist in some circumstances.

 Like Craigslist, forums can also be used for more useful things like posting job listings, finding houses, or selling used goods.
-Such forums can draw specific audiences, but they typically need additional moderation to uphold the website’s authority and safeguard users from fraud.
+Such forums can draw specific audiences but typically need additional moderation to uphold the website’s authority and safeguard users from fraud.

 The best example of a lively forum website with ideas, questions, and answers is Quora, which you have probably heard of.

 In addition to the common website types, there are several uncommon website types that we want to mention in this section.